Erin Stewart: 2013

 On June 6, 2013, Stewart announced her intent to run for mayor.
 She was unopposed in the Republican primary.
 Stewart ran on a platform of government transparency and accountability while promising to restore financial health to the city in the face of a potential State takeover.
 On election day, Stewart beat the Democratic incumbent, Tim O'Brien, 56-44%.

 2015

 During her 2015 campaign, Stewart received endorsements from the city's police and fire unions, along with Local 1186 of the American Federation of State, County and Municipal Employees, a union consisting of more than 300 city employees.
 Stewart was elected to a second term on November 3, 2015, after beating both Democratic candidate John McNamara and petitioning candidate Alfred Mayo, garnering more than sixty-six percent of the vote.
 She became the first female elected New Britain mayor twice.
 Stewart's ticket, which was a "fusion ticket", consisted of registered Republicans, Democrats and Independents.
-For the first time in 44 years, the Common Council had a Republican majority, accounting for twelve of the fifteen seats on the Council.
+For the first time in 44 years, the Common Council had a Republican supermajority, accounting for twelve of the fifteen seats on the Council.